Category Archives: Russian Royals

 Natalya Kirillovna and Alexei had three children:

-On February 9, 1676, five years after marrying Natalya, Alexei I, Tsar of All Russia died of a heart attack at the age of 46.
-He was succeeded by his eldest surviving son from his first marriage, 15-year-old Feodor III.
-Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from really reigning.
+On February 9, 1676, five years after marrying Natalya, Alexei I, Tsar of All Russia died from a heart attack at the age of 46.
+15-year-old Feodor III, his eldest surviving son from his first marriage, became Tsar of All Russia.
+Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from reigning as he should.
 Throughout Feodor’s reign, the government was largely run by Artamon Sergeyevich Matveev, who had raised Natalya Kirillovna and had become a close friend of her husband Alexei.
 Feodor married twice but he had no surviving children and died on May 7, 1682, at the age of 20.

 Feodor’s death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Alexei I. Alexei’s son by his first wife, Feodor III, left no surviving heir.
 Feodor was followed next in the line of succession by his only surviving full brother, the 15-year-old Ivan, who had serious physical and mental disabilities.
 The family of Natalya Kirillovna Naryshkina, instead wanted Natalya’s ten-year-old son Peter to succeed.
 The Boyar Duma, a council of Russian nobles, chose Peter to become Tsar of All Russia with his mother as regent.